Bragado/RedReader/esofDocs/Software Evolution.md

 ### <a name="maint"></a> Software maintainability

+Better Code Hub runs the first analysis of any GitHub repository with the default configuration.
+It analyzes source code that the user submit by pointing BetterCodeHub at his GitHub repository.
+This default configuration is based on the programming languages reported by GitHub and supported by Better Code Hub.
 The following results were obtained using the service https://bettercodehub.com:

 <p align="center">
   <img src="https://github.com/Bragado/RedReader/blob/master/esofDocs/img/maintenance.png" alt="Maintenance"/>